-When selecting applicants to participate in the Small Community Program, the Department is statutorily required to apply the following eligibility criteria:
+When selecting applicants to participate in the Small Community Program, the Department is statutorily required, under 49 U.S.C. §41743, as amended by Pub.
+L. No. 114-113, to apply the following eligibility criteria:

-- 1. As of calendar year 1997, the airport serving the community was not larger than a small hub airport, and had insufficient air carrier service or had unreasonably high air fares; - 2.
-The airport presents characteristics, such as geographic diversity or unique circumstances that demonstrate the need for, and feasibility of, the Small Community Program; - 3.
-An applicant may not receive an additional grant to support the same project;2 and - 4.
+- (a) The airport serving the community or consortium is not larger than a small hub airport, according to FAA hub classifications effective on the date of service of our Order soliciting proposals in this proceeding (Order 2016-3-32), or (b) As of calendar year 1997, the airport serving the community or consortium was not larger than a small hub airport; - 2.
+The airport has insufficient air carrier service or unreasonably high air fares; - 3.
+The airport presents characteristics, such as geographic diversity or unique circumstances that demonstrate the need for, and feasibility of, the Small Community Program; - 4.
+An applicant may not receive an additional grant to support the same project;2 and - 5.
 An applicant may not receive an additional grant prior to the completion of its previous grant.3